Ketamine Harm Reduction:

 Test any substance for fentanyl.
 A positive result is an unambiguous stop signal.
 Critical for ketamine and all other substances.

-DanceSafe Ketamine Test Kit
+DanceSafe Ketamine Test Kit (Mandelin + Morris reagents)

 Includes Mandelin reagent with color chart.
 Confirms ketamine and identifies major adulterants before fentanyl stripping.